tennom/poFileTools/README.md

 # Bash scripts for manupulation of GNU Gettext po files. #
-Shell Scripts (bash) calculate fees based on word count, detect changes made by translators, combine multiple small po files, find translated ids in new files and etc manage a big localization(translation) work based on GNU po files.
-Here it's used for Drupal localization.

 ## Purposes ##
 If you have a big localization work (here we have Drupal), and multiple translators, these tools can do the followings: